Rubbish - Avoidance, Separation and Recycling

 Sorting And Recycling Waste

-- Gelber Sack and Gelbe Tonne (for potentially recyclable garbage)
+- Gelber Sack and Gelbe Tonne (for potentially recyclable rubbish)

-For all "light" plastic and metallic packing materials, such as yoghurt cups, plastic bags, styrofoam, milk and juice packs, cans, spray cans, that may carry the symbol "Der Grüne Punkt" and are not mentioned somewhere else.
+For all "light" plastic and metallic packing materials, such as yoghurt cups, plastic bags, styrofoam, milk and juice packs, cans, spray cans, etc. that are not mentioned somewhere else.
+In most cases, they carry the symbol "Der Grüne Punkt".
 Make sure everything is completely empty.
-You can pick up yellow (plastic) sacks at the recycling stations or in the Bürgerbüro of Ulm or Neu-Ulm.
+You can get yellow (plastic) bagsat the recycling stations or at the Bürgerbüro in Ulm or Neu-Ulm.

-Bottles (the not returnable ones) etc., but no light bulbs, mirrors, window panes.
+For clean glass bottles (the ones that are not returnable ) etc., but no light bulbs, mirrors, window panes.
 Remove the lid and sort by glass color (clear, green and brown).

-All kinds of paper, e.g. newspapers, magazines, cardboard and packaging material.
-Clean paper only – no coated paper (from milk- or juice packs) or tissues.
+For all kinds of paper, e.g. newspapers, magazines, cardboard and packaging material.
+Clean paper only – no coated paper (from milk or juice packs) or tissues.

-- Restmüll for all other kinds of waste.
-Everything not mentioned above will have to go to the Restmüll (remaining garbage).
-But keep in mind that you will have to pay for the disposal of Restmüll, whereas all the other kind of waste can be disposed free of charge (except Biomüll).
+For all other kinds of waste.
+But keep in mind that there are relatively high fees for the disposal of Restmüll, whereas all the other kind of waste (except Biomüll) can be disposed free of charge.

 - Recyclinghöfe for bulky or hazardous waste and electronic devices

-There are recycling stations (Recyclinghof) all over the city, where you may deposit all kind of hazardous waste (e.g. batteries, paints, oil), bulky waste (e.g. furniture, carpets, wood, window panes) and also old electronic devices.
-You can also bring all the types of waste listed above (except Biomüll).
+There are recycling stations (Recyclinghof) all over the city, where you may deposit all kinds of hazardous waste (e.g. batteries, paints, oil), bulky waste (e.g. furniture, carpets, wood, window panes) and also old electronic devices.
+You may also bring all the types of waste listed above (except Biomüll).
 You will need a car to access these recycling stations.